kamalkumar789/kalshi-market-stream/README.md

 ---

-## Logs Command (Important)
+## Logs Command

 ```bash
 journalctl -u kalshi-market-stream -f
 ```

-This is the main command to monitor the running backend.
+This is the command to monitor the running backend.